The Tale of Satampra Zeiros: Inspiration

 "Satampra Zeiros" is a story written in the style of Lord Dunsany, who wrote a similar tale of thievery gone wrong called "How Nuth Would Have Practiced His Art upon the Gnoles".
 Robert M. Price points to Dunsany's "Bethmoora", featuring another deserted city, as an additional likely inspiration.

 Reaction

 When Smith sent his friend H. P. Lovecraft a copy of the unpublished manuscript, he responded with "well-nigh delirious delight....
 You have achieved in its fullest glamour the exact Dunsanian touch which I find it almost impossible to duplicate....
 Altogether, I think this comes close to being your high point in prose fiction to date...."

+Writer Morgan T. Holmes described the tale as a "landmark story, as the first tale set in Hyperborea and the real beginning of Smith's sword and sorcery."